2022–23 Liga 1 (Indonesia)

-The 2022–23 Liga 1 (also known as the 2022–23 BRI Liga 1 for sponsorship reasons) is the 13th season of the Liga 1, the top Indonesian professional league for association football clubs since its establishment in 2008.
+The 2022–23 Liga 1 (also known as the 2022–23 BRI Liga 1 for sponsorship reasons) was the 6th season of Liga 1 under its current name and the 13th season of the association football, the top Indonesian professional league for association football clubs since its establishment in 2008.
 It started on 23 July 2022.
-Bali United are the two-time defending champions.
+Bali United were the two-time defending champions.

 Summary

-Following the Kanjuruhan Stadium disaster, in which at least 133 people were killed in a stampede provoked by police use of tear gas among fans who were still in the stadium, competition in all top three leagues in Indonesia were placed on hold.
-On 8 October 2022, FIFA recommended that matches be played no later than 17:00 (WIB) and only on weekends to avoid risky situations in some matches.
+Following the Kanjuruhan Stadium disaster, in which at least 135 people were killed in a stampede provoked by police use of tear gas among fans who were still in the stadium, competition in all top three leagues in Indonesia were placed on hold.
+On 8 October 2022, FIFA recommended that matches be played no later than 17:00 local time and only on weekends to avoid risky situations in some matches.

 On 3 December 2022, PSSI announced that the league would resume on 5 December, with all remaining matches being held behind closed doors at least until the first half of the season ended.

 Teams

-Eighteen teams is competing in the league – the top fifteen teams from the previous season and the three teams promoted from the Liga 2.
-The promoted teams are Persis (returned to the top flight after fourteen years), RANS Nusantara and Dewa United (both teams will play in the Liga 1 for the first time in their history).
+Eighteen teams were competing in the league – the top fifteen teams from the previous season and the three teams promoted from the Liga 2.
+The promoted teams were Persis (returned to the top flight after fourteen years), RANS Nusantara and Dewa United (both teams will play in the Liga 1 for the first time in their history).
 They replaced Persipura, Persela (both teams were relegated for the first time since 2008) and Persiraja (relegated after just two seasons back in the top flight).